sppt-2019/Documents/Summaries/GameEngineGems3.md

   <img src="images/opengex.png" width="80%">
 </div>

  To manage these files a small language called `OpenDDL` was written.
 The purpose was to provide a human-readable generic syntax for expressing data.
 It resembles C/C++ with elements of JSON.
+The rest of the chapter specifies the format in great detail.